octomix/josson/README.md

 - Resolve template placeholder from external data source on demand.
 - I used Jossons to generate millions of SMS/Email notifications during the first year.
 - I used Jossons to generate reports that retrieve data from MongoDB directly without writing a line of code.
+- Can be used to build a rule engine.

 ## Table of Contents